Hiring Personnel

 IRS guidelines are based on common-law rules, rather than statute, and are thus open to interpretation.
 The general rule is that if an individual is subject to the control or direction of another merely as to the result to be accomplished by the work and not as to the means and methods for accomplishing the results, s/he is an independent contractor, rather than an employee.
 However, if the individual has a Social Security number rather than a tax ID, he or she is generally considered an employee.
 Also, if the person does not have a list of clients, the individual is classified as an employee.
 The IRS defines independent contractor as follows:

 “People such as doctors, dentists, veterinarians, lawyers, accountants, contractors, subcontractors, public stenographers, or auctioneers who are in an independent trade, business, or profession in which they offer their services to the general public are generally independent contractors.
 However, whether these people are independent contractors or employees depends on the facts in each case.
 The general rule is that an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done.
 The earnings of a person who is working as an independent contractor are subject to Self-Employment Tax.
 If you are an independent contractor, you are self-employed.
-To find out what your tax obligations are, visit the Self-Employed Tax Center.
+To find out what your tax obligations are, visit the Self-employed Individuals tax center.

 You are not an independent contractor if you perform services that can be controlled by an employer (what will be done and how it will be done).
 This applies even if you are given freedom of action.
 What matters is that the employer has the legal right to control the details of how the services are performed.